 Get your coffee fix with complimentary Storyville coffee pods, a Seattle favorite.
 Stowed under the sink, is the coffee maker along with a pair of Miir mugs to enjoy your morning brew.

-There is a compact pull-out fridge directly above the step into your bed that allows you to store beer, wine and snacks.
+There is a compact 31-quart pull-out fridge directly above the step into your bed that allows you to store beer, wine, and snacks.

 Rinse and wash in the indoor sink.
-The sink is connected to the main water tank and is not treated for consumption.
-Brush and hydrate with filtered or bottled.
+The sink is connected to the main water tank and is not treated for consumption (non-potable water).
+Please brush and hydrate with filtered or bottled water.